cynthiaalfred/SQL-Project-for-Data-Analysis/README.md

 -(as the values in column Dish Name is very large and multiple characters used - its a large stored value)
 - Changed the Dish_Name to varchar(200)
 - Similarly I've renamed other data type nvarchar(50) to varchar (150)

+> operation complete and result is success > close the tab as the data is now uploaded.